-How to make a Cheese Fondue
+How to make a Classic Swiss Cheese Fondue

-How to serve the Cheese Fondue
+How to serve the Swiss Cheese Fondue

 Fondue pot with a flame

-For this type of pot, you will need to use a water bath or the cheese may burn.
+For this type of pot, you often need to use a water bath or the cheese may burn.
 If your fondue pot is heated this way, it likely will have a way for you to make a water bath.

 To do this, light the flame underneath the pot.
 Place water in the pot that will be right over top of the flame.
 Fill the water so when you place the cheese bowl over top, the water will be close but not touching the bowl.
 Place the cheese mixture in the top bowl.